duckie68/beginner-programming-tasks/README.md

 * **Data Entry** - My first job had to change multiple key:pair data in several files.
 Parsing the requested changes and then using string manipulation for the change themselves turned my 8-10 hour per day job into a single command that finished in less than a minute.
 Not just for big tasks, but anything that can be time consuming for a human to do regularly.
 What data do you need to extract, manipulate, or change?

 * [~~Census Names~~](https://github.com/fitnr/censusname) **Fork Something** - Not mine, but something I found useful.
 Go to Github and find something you can use.
 Does it really do *everything* you need?
 Well, make it do what you want.
-This example is one of the things I use for prose.
+This example is one of the things I use for prose that literally makes "average" names so my character don't become the droll "Andy, Bob, Charles...".

 * **Markup** - All markup already has parsers, otherwise there is no reason for the markup to exist in the first place... but does it do what *you* want it to do?
 Do you need a table of contents based upon headers in markdown?
 Do you need character scripts for fountain?
 How about character based dialogue word clouds?
 What kind of markup is used in data that you regularly work with?